gispatial/TripCarteFrontity/README.md

 $ git clone git@https://github.com/gispatial/TripCarteFrontity.git

 ```
-3. CD to the cloned directory:
+2. CD to the cloned directory:

 ```
 $ yarn

 ```

+3. After yarn or npm installation:

+```
 $ yarn start

-```

 It will load to http://localhost:3000/